SSWConsulting/SSW.Rules.Content/rules/keep-your-domain-layer-independent-of-the-data-access-concerns/rule.md

 ---
 type: rule
 archivedreason:
-title: Clean Architecture - Do you keep your domain layer independent of the data access concerns?
+title: Do you keep your domain layer independent of the data access concerns?
 guid: 60e17663-19ec-415f-8296-96ee730835a2
 uri: keep-your-domain-layer-independent-of-the-data-access-concerns
 created: 2019-04-09T23:15:40.0000000Z